Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 aView->Dump  ("3dscene.png");
 ~~~~~

-@subsubsection occt_visu_5_2_10 Printing a 3D scene
+@subsubsection occt_visu_4_4_11 Printing a 3D scene

 The contents of a view can be printed out.
 Moreover, the OpenGl graphic driver used by the v3d view supports printing in high  resolution.
 The print method uses the OpenGl frame buffer (Frame Buffer Object)  for rendering the view contents and advanced print algorithms that allow  printing in, theoretically, any resolution.

 The method *void V3d_View::Print(const Aspect_Handle hPrnDC, const Standard_Boolean showDialog, const Standard_Boolean showBackground, const Standard_CString  filename, const Aspect_PrintAlgo printAlgorithm)* prints the view  contents:

 *hPrnDC* is the printer device handle.
-You can pass your own printer handle  or "NULL" to select the printer by the default dialog.
-In that case you can use  the default dialog or pass "Standard_False" as the showDialog argument to  select the default printer automatically.
+You can pass your own printer handle  or *NULL* to select the printer by the default dialog.
+In that case you can use  the default dialog or pass *Standard_False* as the *showDialog* argument to  select the default printer automatically.

 You can define  the filename for the printer driver if you want to print out the result into a  file.
 If you do not want to print the  background, you can pass *Standard_False* as the *showBackground* argument.